yohman/22W-UP206A/Weeks/Week02/readme.md

 # Assignments (due 23:59 Sunday, the day before class)

 ## Group Assignment #1: Project Proposal
 The course will largely be guided by your final project, which will be conducted in pairs.
 Consider that your final project will be a representation of what you learn in this course, and how you apply it on a project level.
-Consider also that your final project can serve as a representation of your data science and mapping skills, which may become a valuable asset for your career moving forward.
+Consider also that your final project can serve to showcase your data science and mapping skills, which may become a valuable asset for your career moving forward.

-Meet with your partner, discuss and identify a research question (or two or three...), begin to identify and collect data, articulate how you intend to use and analyze it, and begin to speculate how the data can begin to answer your research inquiry.
+Meet with your partner, discuss and identify a research question, identify and collect data, articulate how you intend to use and analyze it, and begin to speculate how the data can answer your research inquiry.
 Understand that this may change later, especially as we learn more about what we can do with our methods, and also, as you find the data sources that can or cannot support your research.

-Next, identify and download at least two datasets that you believe begins to guide your research.
+Next, identify and download at least two datasets that you believe can guide your research.
 Make sure that at least one of them has a spatial component.
 For example, if one of your datasets comes from the census, identify which survey you will use (e.g. Decennial or American Community Survey), and which variables you will select.
 Note that we will be covering census data in detail in Week 3.
 Your second dataset should come from a separate source.
 For example, you may want to do a crime analysis and obtain data from the LA Data Portal.

 First, create a group repo.